magicsandbox-ai/magicsandbox/apps/Docs/assistants.md

 todo initialized with userBalance and userBalanceRemainingDays

+todo providing app for data functions. when assistants use them, they must provide options.app

 ## Handling Sandbox Requests

 When the App Sandbox calls a Sandbox function like requestFetch, it uses postMessage to send a message to its parent, the Assistant Sandbox, that looks like this: